benjaminmetzler/OpenRemoteHub/documentation/using_openremotehub.md

 # Using OpenRemoteHub

-My Remote uses the hub model.
+OpenRemoteHub uses the hub model.
 A low power device (like a Raspberry Pi) will handle the state of the hub, with the actual remote being just a "dumb" device that send signals to the hub.
 The hub will decide what happens when the play button is pressed depending on the state of the hub.

 The hub will have activities.
-My Remote will do different things based on the current activity it is in.
+OpenRemoteHub will do different things based on the current activity it is in.
 If it's in DVD activity, it will send the PLAY button press using the DVD PLAY IR code.
 If it's in STB activity, then an bluetooth UP press will be sent to the STB.
 OpenRemoteHub tracks its activity only.
 The hub doesn't know the state of the devices.

 Devices that can be controlled by one of the supported OpenRemoteHub interfaces can be added to OpenRemoteHub.